Header Ads

 Storage and Reheating

-• Fridge: Store leftovers in an airtight container for up to 4 days.
+• Fridge: Store leftovers in an airtight storage container and have them within the next four days.

-Frequently Asked Questions Keto Shepherd’s Pie with Cauliflower Mash
+Frequently Asked Questions: Keto Shepherd’s Pie with Cauliflower Mash

 Q: Is this recipe gluten-free?